ksylvan/mailchimp-trends-engine/docs/kubernetes-setup.md

 ## Managing Kubernetes Context

-After starting Colima, it automatically sets up a Kubernetes context.
-You can manage it with:
+After starting Colima with the `--kubernetes` flag, it automatically configures `kubectl` to use the new `colima` context.
+This means your `kubectl` commands will target the k3s cluster running within Colima.

+You can manage and verify your Kubernetes contexts with the following commands:

 ```bash
 # View available contexts